kode4food/interpol/guide/05-branching.md

 #### Like
 The `like` operator is a little different.
 Like will perform a deep comparison of values to determine whether the left operand is 'compatible' with the template on the right.

 Compatibility is mostly as you would expect, with one exception.
-If the template contains a dictionary, only the properties defined in that dictionary are checked.
-If the left operand has additional properties, those are ignored.
+If the template contains a list, only the items defined in that list are checked.
+If the left operand has additional items, those are ignored.
+This applies to both vectors and dictionaries.

 ```ruby
 let myObject = [